Skip to main content

 Starting the Pioreactor local access point using nmcli

-Note that you can only have 1 network connection for each network interface.
-So if you have only 1 wifi device (by default, RPi's only have 1 wifi device on them -> only 1 wifi interface), the following will replace any existing wifi connection.
+Note that you can only have one network connection for each network interface.
+So if you have only one wifi device (by default, RPi's only have one wifi device on them, which implies only one wifi interface), the following will replace any existing wifi connection.

 sudo nmcli con up PioreactorAP